yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 }
 ```

-With the 8-wide bounding box, we need a new intersection routine, but the interface is similar:
+With the 8-wide bounding box, we need a new intersection routine, but the interface is similar to
+the old one:

 ```
-// Implementation in the dessert chapter.
+ // Implementation in the dessert section.
 Also notice we are not returning the hit normal, becuase we won't be needing it.
 SIMD_ray_aabox_intersection :: (ray_origin: Vec3, ray_direction: Vec3, aabox_pack: AABox_Pack_X8) -> hit_mask: u32x8, hit_distance: float32x8;
 ```

 Compared to organizing the tree for SIMD, once we crunch through the tree and reach the triangles
 stored in leaves, going wide is fairly straightforward.
 One slight subtlety is that instead of
 triangle count, we are going to have a triangle mask instead, which nicely pads the memory to 5
 cache lines.
-The structs defining the leaf node look like this:
+The struct defining the leaf node looks like this:

 ```
 Leaf_Node_X8 :: struct {